Samsung/tizen-docs/docs/application/tizen-studio/setup/update-sdk.md

     ![Description area](./media/updating_sdk_description.png)

 ## Update Packages

-Package Manager makes it effortless to update your packages and platforms.
-You can use the Package Manager tool to locate and install updates and new features for the packages that are installed.
+Package Manager makes it easy to update your packages and platforms.
+You can use the Package Manager tool to locate and install updates and new features for the packages that are already installed.
 >**Note:**
 - Before you begin to update a package, ensure that the Package Manager has access to the repository that contains the packages and you have access to Internet.
-- If the updates are available for your existing Tizen Studio packages and platforms, the **Updates available** button appears in the Package Manager window.
+Tizen Studio notifies you with a **Updates available** button that appears in the Package Manager window, if new updates are available for your existing Tizen Studio packages and platforms.

-To update the currently installed packages, click **Updates available**.
+To update the existing packages, click **Updates available**.

-  **Figure: Updates available**
+  **Figure: Updates available button**

   ![Updates available button](./media/updating_sdk_updates.png)